Monthly MURCAn Spotlight Archive

 13. Billy Hagee (Jesus Tarzan)

 Billy is a source of comedic relief and entertainment in MURCA, but he’s also one tough MF with an inspiring story.
-Please enjoy his story, in his own words, below:
+Read more about Jesus Tarzan.

 14. Heather Griffith